eridona/DonaLab-Handbook/README.md

 ## Key terminology:
 _**Publicly Document:**_ A written record on the lab website that is visible to anyone.
 This allows applicants to make informed decisions, and minimizes expectation mismatch.
 Publicly documenting traditionally obscured information can be uncomfortable—it was for us.
 For each commitment, we asked ourselves: Would this information be useful if I were applying to a lab?
 Is there a strong reason to withhold this information?
 We hope you agree with our classifications, but if not, tell us why!<br/>
 <br/>
-_**Document:**_ A written record that is visible to lab members, but not necessarily to anyone visiting the lab website.
+_**Internally Document:**_ A written record that is visible to lab members, but not necessarily to anyone visiting the lab website.
 For example, on a “Lab Wiki”, “Slack Canvas”, or another shared document.
 This information can also be publicly documented, but this is not required.   <br/>
 <br/>
 _**Establish:**_ This requires implementing a new (if not already established) policy/process/event.
 Not as immediately achievable as documenting something, but does not require institutional support.<br/>